Is it finally time to kill traditional Two-Factor Authentication and Multi-Factor Authentication?

 Fast-forward a few companies, and I had the opposite experience.
 The company took cybersecurity very seriously, and I was quite happy about that – I like working at a “do as we say and as we do” sort of company.
 They were using Okta and required a 2FA/MFA login to get into the Okta portal, and then for every app.
 The sequence was: username, password, pick up the phone, grab the code to get into Okta, and then repeat the sequence for each app.
 When your session timed out (after 8 hours), it was rinse, wash, and repeat.
 There were many long days, so this sucked.

 The experience was more secure but just awful.
 Everyone hated it.
-Unfortunately, at the time, there were just no good alternatives to traditional 2FA/MFA.
+Unfortunately, at the time, there were just no good alternative authentication methods to traditional 2FA/MFA.
 But now there is, so we don’t need to weigh usability tradeoffs for strong security.

 We all understand that passwords are a fatally flawed authentication method and are the primary root cause of breaches.
 We will spare you the usual Verizon Data Breach Investigation Report quotes about how insecure passwords are, since you can see the results in the news almost daily.
 You are also likely aware that traditional 2FA/MFA has become a “go-to” for organizations facing an onslaught of cyberattacks, particularly account takeovers from password reuse (phishing, credential stuffing, etc.), and ransomware attacks (RDP brute force attacks are a leading threat vector for ransomware attacks).